ixdlabs/spotify-player-widgets/README.md

-A Fluitter package that provides Spotify player widgets, which can be used to seamlessly connect with your Spotify app.
+A Flutter package that provides Spotify player widgets, which can be used to seamlessly connect with your Spotify app.